svetkars/rpc-designate/doc/installing/prepare-installation.rst

 Configure network ports
 ~~~~~~~~~~~~~~~~~~~~~~~

-Designate must communicate bi-directionally with the
+Designate must communicate bidirectionally with the
-infrastructure nodes that run the designate containers and
+infrastructure nodes that run the Designate containers and
 the DNS servers.

 .. list-table:: **Port configuration**